-On Page 4, the Network Call Redirection field should be set to n so that Communication Manager will not send SIP Refer.
-Note: In the compliance testing, Nexvortex supports SIP re-Invite in redirected calls.
+On Page 4, the Network Call Redirection field should be set to y so that Communication Manager will send SIP Refer in redirected calls or n to not send the SIP Refer.
+Note: In the compliance test, TELUS supports both SIP Refer and SIP re-Invite in redirected calls.

 Set the Send Diversion Header field to y and the Support Request History field to y.
 The Send Diversion Header and Support Request History fields provide additional information to the network if the call has been redirected.
 Note: For voice mail purposes, Communication Manager sends SIP Invite with History Info to Avaya Aura Messaging.
 The Diversion Header is needed to support call forwarding of inbound calls back to the PSTN and some Extension to Cellular (EC500) call scenarios.
+Set Always Use re-INVITE for Display Updates to y.
+Note: By default, the setting of "Always Use re-INVITE for Display Updates" on Avaya CM was set as n and Avaya CM sent out the SIP UPDATE.
+However, TELUS rejected this SIP UPDATE.
+Therefore, the setting of "Always Use re-INVITE for Display Updates" should be set to y on Avaya CM (See Section 2.2 in detail).

 '''

+add trunk-group 20

 4 of 4

-add trunk-group 20

 Page

 PROTOCOL VARIATIONS

 Mark Users as Phone? n

 Prepend '+' to Calling/Alerting/Diverting/Connected Number? n

 Send Transferring Party Information? n

-Network Call Redirection? n
+Network Call Redirection? y

+Build Refer-To URI of REFER From Contact For NCR? n

-Send Diversion Header? y
+Send Diversion Header? v

 Support Request History? y

 Telephone Event Payload Type: 101

 Convert 180 to 183 for Early Media? n

-Always Use re-INVITE for Display Updates? n
+Always Use re-INVITE for Display Updates? y

 Identity for Calling Party Display: P-Asserted-Identity

 Block Sending Calling Party Location in INVITE? n

 Accept Redirect to Blank User Destination? n

-Enable O-SIP? n
+Enable Q-SIP? n

 Interworking of ISDN Clearing with In-Band Tones: keep-channel-active

 '''